AzureAcademyrep01/flipkart/README.md

-This is the information of flipkart project
+This is the information about git/gitlab flipkart project